towolf/towolf.github.com/docs/PsychDocumentation/DisplayOutputMappings.markdown

 misconfiguration, the operating system "lies" to [Screen](/docs/Screen)\(\) about the true wiring.
-On some systems, the operating system can't tell [Screen](/docs/Screen)\(\) about the wiring and [Screen](/docs/Screen)\(\) has to make an educated guess based on some heuristics \- a guess which can go wrong.
+On some systems, the operating system can't tell [Screen](/docs/Screen)\(\) about the wiring and [Screen](/docs/Screen)\(\) has to make an educated guess based on some heuristics - a guess which can go wrong.

 Long story short, [Screen](/docs/Screen)\(\) can be wrong about which crtc to access for a given display, causing the kind of malfunctions, warnings and errors messages that brought you to this help text.
 To fix such problems you need to help [Screen](/docs/Screen)\(\) in one of multiple different ways:

-1. On MS\-Windows, try to update your graphics driver in the hope that this fixes the problem.
+1. On MS-Windows, try to update your graphics driver in the hope that this fixes the problem.
 Don't forget to reboot\!

 2. If this doesn't help, or if you are on Linux or OS/X, try to replug the displays into different video output connectors on your computer.
    E.g., on a single monitor setup, plug the monitor into the other video output connector.
-On a dual\-display setup, exchange which monitor is plugged into which connector etc. This replugging will make reality match the expectations of [Screen](/docs/Screen)\(\).
+On a dual-display setup, exchange which monitor is plugged into which connector etc. This replugging will make reality match the expectations of [Screen](/docs/Screen)\(\).
 Don't forget to restart Matlab or Octave after the change.